Job Specification

 DEFINITION:

-Under supervision of a Campus Police Sergeant, Lieutenant,
+Under supervision of a Campus Police Sergeant, Lieutenant, or other

-campus or a portion thereof; does related work as required.
+enforcement officers or a portion thereof; does related work as required.

-NOTE: The examples of work for this title are for illustrative purposes
+NOTE: The examples of work for this title are for illustrative purposes only

-in this job specification.
+this job specification.
 Conversely, all duties performed on the job may

 not be listed.